Nobody has time to sit on Facebook all day. Yet, your brand needs a consistent social media presence.

 Your social media scheduling tool should aid collaboration and communication by acting as a centralized place to collate all conversations and documentation related to each campaign.

 You may also want to consider a tool that enables you to schedule content to automatically release at a set time.
+This way scheduling social media posts is easier and takes less time off your schedule.

 Social publishing tools are super useful for publishing on a global calendar and reducing administration — that’s why 84% of B2C companies use these tools.